Interior Design for Small Spaces: Stylish Solutions That Maximise Every Inch

 5 .
 Choose Sleek and Scaled-Down Designs

-Bulky furniture can overwhelm a small room.
-Opt for sleek, streamlined designs with exposed legs or glass surfaces that maintain visibility and openness.
+Large, bulky furniture can overwhelm a small room.
+Instead, choose sleek pieces with exposed legs or glass finishes to maintain visual openness.

-Look for furniture that fits the scale of your space.
-For instance, a loveseat or compact sectional may suit a small living room far better than a full-sized sofa.
+Always match furniture scale to your space.
+For example, a loveseat or compact sectional is more suitable for a small living room than a full-sized sofa.

 6 .
 Don’t Be Afraid of Statement Pieces